Crossed Products, Conditional Expectations and Constraint Quantization: Introduction

 This brings us to Section \ref{sec: con-quant} which is the main technical thrust of the paper.
 The algebra realized by quantizing the full extended phase space has not yet been subjected to the constraints required by gauge symmetry.
 The problem of quantizing theories with constraints, or constraint quantization, was largely initiated by Dirac in \cite{dirac1964lectures}.
 In the intervening years constraint quantization has become a deep subject of research which lies at the heart of efforts to understand gauge theories and gravity.
-In this note, we will concentrate our attention on three apparently distinct approaches to constraint quantization: refined algebraic quantization (RAQ) \cite{Ashtekar:1995zh, Giulini:1998kf, Giulini:1998rk, Marolf:2000iq, Landsman:1993xe} discussed in Section \ref{sec: RAQ}, BRST quantization \cite{Batalin:1981jr,Becchi:1974xu,Becchi:1974md,Becchi:1975nq,Tyutin:1975qk,Henneaux:1992ig,Barnich:2000zw,Fuster:2005eg} discussed in Section \ref{sec: BRST}, and path integral quantization \cite{Faddeev:1967fc,Cordes:1994fc,Stora:1996ip,Weinberg:1996kr} discussed in Section \ref{sec: Path}.
+In this note, we will concentrate our attention on four apparently distinct approaches to constraint quantization.
+The first three of these approaches are hopefully quite familiar to a physics audience, they are: refined algebraic quantization (RAQ) \cite{Ashtekar:1995zh, Giulini:1998kf, Giulini:1998rk, Marolf:2000iq, Landsman:1993xe} discussed in Section \ref{sec: RAQ}, BRST quantization \cite{Batalin:1981jr,Becchi:1974xu,Becchi:1974md,Becchi:1975nq,Tyutin:1975qk,Henneaux:1992ig,Barnich:2000zw,Fuster:2005eg} discussed in Section \ref{sec: BRST}, and path integral quantization \cite{Faddeev:1967fc,Cordes:1994fc,Stora:1996ip,Weinberg:1996kr} discussed in Section \ref{sec: Path}.
 The existing literature on each of these approaches is vast, and the references we have included are obviously not exhaustive.
-Our unique contribution to this literature will be to investigate these techniques entirely from the point of view of a generic crossed product algebra $\mathcal{M} \rtimes G$.
-We demonstrate how $\mathcal{M} \rtimes G$ possesses all of the tools necessary to impose $G$ as a group of constraints in the style of any of the aforementioned procedures.
-What's more, working from an operator algebraic perspective sheds new light on each strategy, suggesting new remedies to overcome existing shortcomings and, perhaps most excitingly, allowing for a clear exposition on how all three forms of constraint quantization may be understood as facets of a common fundamental approach.
-The crucial new ingredient is the structure of a conditional expectation on a von Neumann algebra which projects from the crossed product down to the algebra of gauge invariant operators.
-In this regard, we recognize how the crossed product obtained by quantizing the extended phase space of a generic gauge theory allows for the implementation of a dressing procedure that generalizes \cite{Witten:2021unn, Chandrasekaran:2022eqq, Chandrasekaran:2022cip,Jensen:2023yxy}.
+Our unique contribution to this literature will be to investigate these techniques entirely from the point of view of a generic crossed product algebra $\mathcal{M} \rtimes G$, and to demonstrate in what sense $\mathcal{M} \rtimes G$ possesses all of the tools necessary to impose $G$ as a group of constraints in the style of any of the aforementioned procedures.
+This point of view is underscored in Section \ref{sec: comm thm} in which we discuss a fourth approach to constraint quantization by means of the commutation theorem \cite{digernes1975duality,Haagerup1978II,van1978continuous}.
+The commutation theorem is a powerful result from the theory of operator algebras which ensures that the full crossed product algebra can be regarded as an invariant algebra under a suitably defined set of constraints.
+To connect the commutation theorem with the previous approaches we provide an interpretation for it within the framework of the correspondence \eqref{commutative diagram}.